xlsson/bth-editor-server/README.md

 server automatically whenever a file is updated.

 ### Integration tests
-Tests are executed by running `npm test`.
+Tests are done using Mocha with the chai and chai-http libraries.
 A local test database is created when the tests are run, to avoid corrupting the production database.
-The tests are also run with the Github CI: Github Actions.
+The tests are hooked up to the Github CI: Github Actions, which run the tests whenever the repo is pushed.
+The test script `npm test` uses the `--invert` and `--grep` flags, and takes one parameter.
+The tests will exclude any test including the parameter value in its description.
+For example, `npm test "PDF"` will exclude any tests with PDF in its description.
+That command is run when tests are performed using the Github Actions CI.
+Ro run all test, use `npm test ""`.

+Github Actions CI status and workflow file: https://github.com/xlsson/bth-editor-server/actions

 ### API
 The following routes are available: